MapStory/mapstory/README.md

 Make virtualenv for mapstory, activate it, change directory to `mapstory-geonode` and run:

     pip install -r requirements.txt

+*NOTE*: while it is safer (to avoid conflicts with other packages and keep dependencies isolated) to create your virtualenv using the default mode of ignoring site-packages, this may result in more requirements being installed by pip.
+It is possible to use the virtualenv flag `--system-site-packages` if you run into issues.

 Many paver tasks are reused from GeoNode.
 They should be run in the `mapstory-geonode` directory to work properly.